Click Here to return to the Sausalito Bike Rides Menu

 Continue to follow follow Tiburon Blvd., which skirts the Bay for much of its route, all the way down into the town of Tiburon, where you turn right on Main St. to reach the pier for the Tiburon Ferry.

 If you started your ride in San Francisco and don’t want to ride back to Sausalito the Tiburon ferry can take you back to Pier 39 / Pier 41 at Fisherman’s Wharf in San Francisco.
 The Tiburon Ferry offers service to the Ferry Building, but that route runs only on weekdays, not on weekends.

-Round Trip from Sausalito around the Tiburon Peninsula
+Round Trip from Sausalito to Mill Valley and around the Tiburon Peninsula